 California Health and Safety Code Section 7050.5 shall be followed, as described in APM CUL-4, if human remains are discovered during construction of the Proposed Project or reasonably foreseeable distribution components or alternative.
 If human remains are discovered, all work within 50 feet of the discovery shall cease and the archaeological monitor shall immediately notify the Project's cultural resources principal investigator.
 In turn, the principal investigator shall immediately notify the County coroner, as well as the CPUC and their appointed professional archaeologist.
 If an archaeological monitor is not present at the time of the find, Project proponent's environmental inspector or construction supervisor shall make the notifications.
 State of California Health and Safety Code Section 7050.5 stipulates that no further disturbance will occur until the County Coroner has made a determination of origin and disposition pursuant to PRC Section 5097.98.
 The Project proponent's lead cultural resource manager, the CPUC, and the qualified archaeologist representing the CPUC shall be immediately notified.
 The County Coroner who evaluated the finds will notify the NAHC by telephone within 24 hours.
 In turn, the NAHC shall immediately notify those persons it believes to be most likely descended from the deceased Native American.
-The most likely descendent will complete inspection of the site and make recommendations or preferences for treatment within 48 hours of being granted access to the site.
-Construction will not continue in the protected area until treatment of the remains has been resolved and notice is provided by the CPUC archaeologist to resume work in the area.
+The most likely descendant will complete inspection of the site and make recommendations or preferences for treatment within 48 hours of being granted access to the site.
+As per Section 5097.98 of the PRC, the landowner shall discuss and confer with the most likely descendant(s) to determine appropriate treatment of remains.
+Construction will not continue in the protected area until treatment of the remains has been resolved, in compliance with PRC 5097 et seq. and notice is provided by to the CPUC documenting the resolution and respectful disposition of the Native American human remains archaeologist to resume work in the area.